On: Liberty, its limitations and the new freedom that comes with rules

 About the book

-Jurriën Rood has twenty-five years of experience participating in jam sessions as an amateur saxophone player – with all the highs and lows one might expect.
-As a philosopher, he considers the jam as an experiment in voluntary collaboration, by participants who are unknown to each other.
-It is a wonderful metaphor for public life and the public debate.
+Jurriën Rood has a twenty-five year experience of participating in jam sessions as an amateur saxophone player – with all the highs and lows one might expect.
+As a philosopher, he considers the jam as an experiment in voluntary collaboration, where the participants are unknown to each other.
+That makes it a wonderful metaphor for public life and the public debate.

-The questions that a jam session raises are relevant to us all.
+The jam session raises questions relevant to us all.
 Why is voluntary collaboration such a struggle, at times?
 How many rules do we need here, and what is the role of authority?
-And most of all: are we hampered by our limited conception of freedom?
-We often think that freedom is constrained by rules, but moving back and forth between music, philosophy and the public domain, the author shows how rules instead can create freedom, both in music and in the world at large.
+And first and foremost: are we maybe hampered by a limited conception of freedom?
+We often think that freedom is constrained by rules, but moving back and forth between music, philosophy and the public domain, the author shows how basic rules instead can create freedom, both in music and in the world at large.